 If you are adventurous it is possible to visit Paris (and see the Eiffel Tower or take a stroll along the Seine) from London for a day trip.
 This is one of the Eurostar day trips from London to consider (Amsterdam and Brussels are also possible) and while it is tiring I would say DO IT!

-You can find out more about organising a trip to Paris Gare du Nord from London in our guide to travelling on the Eurostar.
+You can find out more about organising a trip to Paris from London in our guide here.

 If you have specific questions about travelling in the UK why not join my UK and London Travel Planning Group on Facebook where you can chat with others planning their trip.